 How to Find Linear Footage

-If your measurement is not in feet, simply convert to feet and you have the correct measurement.
-Use our inch fraction calculator to convert inches or centimeters to feet.
+If your measurement is not in feet, simply convert to feet, and you have the correct measurement.
+For example, use our inch fraction calculator to convert inches or centimeters to feet.

-Finding Linear Feet of Multiple Boards
+How to Find the Linear Feet of Lumber Boards

-Take note of the length of each board and after all measurements are complete then use a calculator such as our feet and inches calculator to add the feet measurements together.
+Take note of each board’s length, and after all measurements are complete, then use a calculator such as our feet and inches calculator to add the feet measurements together.

-Calculate Linear Footage Price
+How to Calculate Linear Footage Price

-When ordering material this way it’s a good idea to consider the lengths that lumber is sold by as additional material may be needed to avoid unnecessary joints.
-We recommend ordering an additional 10% of materials to account for off-cuts and waste as general rule of thumb.
+When ordering material this way, it’s a good idea to consider the typical board lengths of lumber that are sold since you may need additional material to avoid unnecessarily joining boards together.
+As a general rule of thumb, we recommend ordering an extra 10% of materials to account for off-cuts and waste as a general rule of thumb.